HomeLatest NewsGovTechJammu gets its first-ever space centre, country’s second space training institute to push space innovation

 He also said that the next 25 years from here would be crucial for the country as said by Prime Minister Narendra Modi.
 Dr. Singh maintained that the ascent of India as a frontline nation of the world has already started through the medium of space.

-Dr. Singh stressed that today is a historical day for entire North India with the inauguration of Satish Dhawan Centre for Space Sciences at the Central University of Jammu and a conference on ‘Frontiers of Space Technology and Applications for Humanity' in collaboration with the Indian Institute of Space Science and Technology (IIST), Thiruvananthapuram.
+Dr. Singh stressed that today is a historical day for entire North India with the inauguration of Satish Dhawan Centre for Space Sciences at the Central University of Jammu and a conference on ‘Frontiers of Space Technology and for Humanity’ in collaboration with the Indian Institute of Space Science and Technology (IIST), Thiruvananthapuram.

-The minister said that most of the space technology from the last 70 years has been confined to south India mostly to the states of Andhra Pradesh, Karnataka, Kerala which was an anomaly in the spread of space technology in the country.
+The minister said that most of the space technology from the last 70 years has been confined to south India mostly to the states of Andhra Pradesh, Karnataka, which was an anomaly in the spread of space technology in the country.

 “The space technology in India is advanced to the stage that the premier space institutes like NASA requests for the footage of many space adventures brought about by ISRO,” Singh said, adding that the space technology has been given prime importance by this government and the results are before us with the discovery of water by Chandrayaan not being done even by premier space technology nations showing that India has already taken a lead.